andrewgurung/thisAndObjectPrototype/this.md

 ```

 ### Rule #2: Implicit Binding
-- When function is called in context of an object
+- When function is invoked in context of an object
 - Context object owns or contains the function
 - `this` = context object